pebauer68/tree/README.md

 The syntax is borrowed from crystal and ruby.
 Words in a line of code and operators are seperated(splitted)
 by blank when you load the file into the scripter.
+Comments are also removed, and some expressions like "==" are replaced by "eq" and reparsed into lines with tokens.
+The program itself stays readable with crystal/ruby like syntax in spite of this parsing.

 Currently there are no parentheses supported.
 Operators can be added by writing additional wrappers
 around the crystal standard lib.
-Only one command is allowed per line.
+Only one statement is allowed per line.
-Semicolon is not supported !
+Semicolon is not supported.

 **Supported types for scripting**